 Call (888) 883-2483

-VA Disability for IBS (Irritable Bowel Syndrome)
+VA Disability For IBS

 Know the VA Disability for IBS (Irritable Bowel Syndrome)

-What is IBS?
+What Is IBS?

-Irritable bowel syndrome, or IBS, is a common gastrointestinal condition that Veterans suffer from.
-IBS is a chronic condition that impacts the gastrointestinal system and can lead to stomach pains, constipation, gas, and diarrhea.
+IBS is a condition that impacts the gastrointestinal system and can lead to stomach pains, constipation, gas, and diarrhea.
 The exact cause of IBS is not fully understood, but there are a number of factors that can trigger it, including food allergies and stress.
-Additionally, the affected areas can vary; including nerves, muscles, and lining of the intestines.
-Regardless of which areas are affected, Veterans are entitled to VA compensation for IBS if it was caused by service.
+Additionally, the affected areas can vary – nerves, muscles, and the lining of the intestines are commonly affected by IBS.
+Regardless of which areas are affected, Veterans are entitled to VA compensation for IBS if they can prove that the condition was caused or worsened by their military service.

 How the VA Rates IBS